What is Smart Card? (The Introduction)

 Error message

 Deprecated function: The each() function is deprecated.
-This message will be suppressed on further calls in _menu_load_objects() (line 571 of /home/u1423864/public_html/grammi.co.id/includes/menu.inc).
+This message will be suppressed on further calls in _menu_load_objects() (line 571 of /home/u1423864/domains/grammi.co.id/public_html/includes/menu.inc).

 According to wiki A Smart Card, chip card, or integrated circuit card (ICC) is any pocket-sized card with embedded integrated circuits.
 Smart cards are made of plastic, generally polyvinyl chloride, but sometimes polyethylene terephthalate based polyesters, acrylonitrile butadiene styrene or polycarbonate.
 Since April 2009, a Japanese company has manufactured reusable financial smart cards made from paper.